Nino-cunei/uruk/docs/transcription.md

 **This node type is section level 1.**

+Our corpora are just sets of tablets.
+The position of a particular tablet in the whole set is not meaningful.
+The main identification of tablets is by their catalog identifier (in this case *P number*), not by any sequence number within the corpus.

-In the transcriptions we see it marked as `@tablet`, although this is sometimes missing.
+In the transcriptions we the start of a tablet marked as `@tablet`, although it is sometimes missing.

 The surest sign of the beginning of a tablet is a line like

     &P002174 = ATU 6, pl.
 48, W 14731,?4

-Here we collect `P002174` as the tablet *number*, and `ATU 6, pl.
+Here we collect `P002174` as the *catalogId* of the tablet, and `ATU 6, pl.
 48, W 14731,?4` as the tablet *name*.

 We also add the name of the corpus as a feature *corpus* to the node type